WRITE FOR THE JOURNAL OF EMPLOYEE ASSISTANCE

 (JEA) is published quarterly and distributed to all EAPA members.
-The Journal is the leading source of information about the employee assistance profession, with articles, columns, and departments providing a variety of perspectives on subjects such as the EAP Core Technology, EAP standards, substance abuse and addiction, workplace performance, health trends, and best practices.
+It is the leading source of information about the employee assistance profession, providing a variety of perspectives on subjects such as technology, legal issues, international EAPs, critical incident, evidence based practice, etc.

 Submit the outline to the editor at email@example.com

 .
-The editor will forward your outline to the members of the EAPA Communications Advisory Panel for their review.
-The editor will then share their comments with you and advise you if any changes in the content and/or direction of the article need to be made.
-Once your outline is approved, you may begin writing the article
+The editor will forward it to the members of the EAPA Communications Advisory Panel for their review.
+The editor will then share their comments with you and advise if any changes in the content and/or direction of the article need to be made.
+Once your outline is approved, you may begin writing the article.

-- Times New Roman, 11 point type – is the preferred font and point size.
+- Use Times New Roman, 11 point type and single space.

-- * Be sure to credit all sources of information you use in writing the article.
+- Credit all sources of information you used in the article.
 DO NOT use footnotes; instead, use the APA author-date citation style within the text of the article and include the full citation at the end of the article.
 If you use online sources, the citation should list the title of the Web page and the name and address (city and state) of the person or organization that owns the page.
-If you are not well acquainted with APA citation, we strongly request that authors consult the various citation resources at https://owl.english.purdue.edu/owl/resource/560/01 prior to completing and submitting the article.
+If you are not well acquainted with APA citation, we strongly request that authors consult the various citation resources at https://owl.english.purdue.edu/owl/resource/560/01.
 At this site, you can find exact models for in-text citations and reference lists for almost every type of source.